 7. Does Your Resume Have Power Key Words?

 Using power key words can make your resume a star rated one.
 If your resume contains power key words such as skill, management, leadership, knowledge, business, professional etc. it will hold a great significance for the employer.

 8. Tips for using keywords:

-- Incorporating keywords that are relevant to the job profile are a big ‘Yes’
+- Incorporating keywords in resume that are relevant to the job profile are a big ‘Yes’

 - Over stuffing of keywords in resume in a big ‘No’

 - If you use negative key words like me, myself, hard, chance, learning, develop, first time etc the resume might lose its value.